fastify/fastify/docs/Reference/Server.md

 `fastify.initialConfig`: Exposes a frozen read-only object registering the initial options passed down by the user to the Fastify instance.

-Currently the properties that can be exposed are:
+The properties that can currently be exposed are:
 - connectionTimeout
 - keepAliveTimeout
 - bodyLimit